desmos-labs/desmos/docs/architecture/adr-004-application-links-expiration.md

 ## Decision

 To implement the link expiration we will act as follow:
-1. Extend the `ApplicationLink` structure by adding an `expiration_time` field that represent the time when the link will expire and will be deleted from the store.
+1. Extend the `ApplicationLink` structure by adding an `ExpiratonTime` field that represents the time when the link will expire and will be deleted from the store.
 2. Save a reference of the expiring link inside the store under the prefix `ExpiringApplicationLinkPrefix`.
 It will be formed by a prefix and a
    `timestamp` value which will make it easy to iterate over the expired links
 3. Add a new keeper method that will allow to iterate over these expired links